AaronGarman/AaronGarman/README.md

 [Repository Link](https://github.com/AaronGarman/COP4656-Final-Project)

 * Final Project for FSU Mobile Programming course
 * User can deposit or withdraw money from their budget balance.
-This can be done manually or by SMS using a **broadcast receiver**.
-User receives a **notification** after transaction is complete
+This can be done manually or by SMS using a **broadcast receiver**
 * User deposits and withdrawals are stored in **Firebase Database**
 * My contributions: Activites with UI, List View, Broadcast receiver